 While not everyone using tie-dye is a direct nod to the Dead, there are more than a few that have acknowledged the band’s influence on clothing and music.
 From Schoolboy Q’s tie-dyed merch, Flatbush Zombie’s use of the Steal Your Face motif and other nods to the Dead, mentions on TV shows and last years Day of the Dead tribute album have the band entering the zeitgeist from every direction.
+A now-infamous photo featuring unlikely street style star Jonah Hill features the actor wearing an especially bizarre piece of Grateful Dead merch; strapped for cash, the 1992 Lithuanian Olympic basketball team was financially supported with a check from The Grateful Dead, spawning some legendary Dead gear in the process.
 Even Kanye’s Yeezus Tour had merch designed by Wes Lang, bares a pretty strong resemblance to Lang’s art for the box set of 1990s Spring shows, Spring 1990: So Glad You Made It, as well as patches and accessories Lang designed for the band.

 Everyone from Playboi Carti to Ezra Koenig have been seen rocking Grateful Dead gear, but perhaps none have embraced the comeback merch more than Dead & Company member John Mayer.
 Other than the infamous Online Ceramics tie-dyed Supreme x Louis Vuitton tee, and his custom WTAPS tee the Steal Your Face graphic added, Mayer’s also sported some first run Online Ceramics, a dancing bear zip-up sweater, and many tees from DES/WOBF.
 DES/WOBF comes from ex-House Industries designer Jeremy Dean.
 Dean originally made a run of tees featuring a distorted Steal Your Face head with the Black Flag logo inside, referencing Dead lyrics with “We Can Discover The Wonders of Black Flag” written around the skull.
 Dean later got hit with a cease and desist from the current Black Flag members.
 Since the popularity of those shirts, Dean has created tour merch for John Mayer, collaborated with Brothers Marshall, and designed latest graphics and merch for Dead & Company’s latest summer and fall tours.